NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Vibration and postural sense are impaired only in older individuals with very long disease duration.
 Pain and light touch sensation are preserved.

 Chorea.
-About 45% of affected individuals have chorea even after a long disease duration (up to 51 years) [Shimazaki et al 2002, Le Ber et al 2003, Sekijima et al 2003, Tranchant et al 2003, Criscuolo et al 2004, Habeck et al 2004].
+About 45% of affected individuals have chorea even after a long disease duration (≤51 years) [Shimazaki et al 2002, Le Ber et al 2003, Sekijima et al 2003, Tranchant et al 2003, Criscuolo et al 2004, Habeck et al 2004].
 At onset, the percentage may be as high as 80%, but in almost 50% of affected individuals, chorea disappears over the course of the disease [Le Ber et al 2003].

 Intellect.
 Different degrees of cognitive impairment are observed, largely independent of ethnic origin [Tachi et al 2000, Moreira et al 2001a, Shimazaki et al 2002, Le Ber et al 2003, Sekijima et al 2003, Criscuolo et al 2004, Quinzii et al 2005].
 Severe cognitive disability was reported in a single family [Moreira et al 2001b].